 When commissioning or decommissioning assets relating to circuits which interconnect TO licensed networks the affected Parties may agree to set up a single Stage 1 Commissioning and Decommissioning Panel for the project, or to hold separate Stage 1 Commissioning and Decommissioning Panels for their own work with a nominated TO representative to co-ordinate across the Panels.
 There shall be a joint Stage 2 Commissioning and Decommissioning Panel.

-Appropriate parts of the minutes of the Stage 1 and Stage 2 Commissioning and Decommissioning Panel meetings shall be circulated to Panel members by the Chairman of the Panel
+Appropriate parts of the minutes of the Stage 1 and Stage 2 Commissioning and Decommissioning Panel meetings shall be circulated to Panel members by the Chairperson of the Panel

 In those instances where a User is being connected, the additional requirements of STCP 19-3 Operational Notifications and Compliance Testing shall be followed.